PoisotLab/ms_straight_lines/manuscript.md

 Because we assume that every flexible link is an independent stochastic event with only two outcomes, we can follow recent literature on probabilistic ecological networks [@PoisCirt16] and represent them as independent Bernoulli trials with a probability of success $p$.
+This approach to modelling is not grounded into the explicit representation of ecological mechanisms know to act on food webs [@PetcBeck08], but rather is intended to capture the fact that any interaction is the outcome of processes that can be represented as probabilistic events [@PoisStou15], and therefore assuming that flexible links can all be represented by Bernoulli events is an appropriate trade-off between biological realism and parameterization requirements.

 Furthermore, the observation of $L$ links in a food web represents an aggregation of $S^2 - (S - 1)$ such trials.
 If we then assume that $p$ is a constant for all links in a particular food web, but may vary between food webs (a strong assumption which we later show is